ethanc8/SDK-Rebuilds/README.md

 You should build on a (virtual) machine running either Ubuntu 22.04.1 LTS or Linux Mint 21.

 You have to download approx. 100 GB of source code, and the 1st build usually take a couple of hours, depending on your machine.
-So take your time and consider to grab a coffee.
+So take your time and consider to grab a coffee in the meantime.

 How to build
 ============